dovecot/documentation/source/configuration_manual/nfs.rst

 * mdbox format is likely more efficient to use than the sdbox format.
 The downside is that it requires running periodic ``doveadm purge`` for each user.
-This commands should be run via the doveadm directors so they are run in the proper backends.
+Theses commands should be run via a doveadm proxy so they are run in the proper backends.
 * Use ``mail_location = ...:VOLATILEDIR=/dev/shm/dovecot/%2.256Nu/%u`` to
   store some temporary files (e.g. lock files) in tmpfs rather than NFS.